Table of Contents

-The best policy for you will depend on your overall financial strategy.
 But once you purchase permanent coverage, the insurance company will pay the death benefit — minus any withdrawals or loans — no matter the age at which you pass away, as long as the policy hasn't reached its maturity date and other conditions have been met (be sure to read and understand all the terms of whatever policy you consider).

 Accidental death insurance could cost less than life insurance, but that's not a guarantee, and it only provides benefits for specific scenarios.
 For instance, if you died in a car accident but it was somehow determined the accident was caused by a heart attack, the policy would not pay at all.

 Exactly when you decide to purchase life or accidental death insurance — and which type you choose — could depend on different life stages and major life events.
 For instance, getting married, having children, experiencing a change in income or transferring business ownership are all major transitions that may get you thinking about the different types of insurance coverage available to you.
 Each of these life changes can introduce new loved ones who depend on your support, or even affect your ability to provide support, so it's important to plan for both your future and that of your loved ones.

 Whatever your reasons for exploring new policies, you may want to meet with a financial representative to help build your overall financial strategy.